The development of cancer

 350,000 mutations per day

-Mutations, i.e. changes to the genetic material, occur constantly in the body's cells as a result of various influences and can lead to degeneration.
-Cancer can develop from the estimated 350,000 mutations per day.
+Various influences cause constant mutations in the body's cells, i.e., changes in the genetic material that can lead to degeneration.
+Cancer can develop from an estimated 350,000 mutations per day.
 The degenerated cells are normally recognized and destroyed by the immune system.
-Only immunological tolerance to malignantly mutated cells can lead to the development of a tumor.
-In this case, an immunological attack on the tumor has usually already taken place beforehand, but was unsuccessful.
-Memory T cells remain in the immune system, which could fight the tumor again if it is reactivated.
+Only immunological tolerance to malignant mutated cells can cause a tumor to develop.
+In this case, an immunological battle with the tumor has usually already taken place, but it was unsuccessful.
+Memory T cells remain in the immune system, which could fight the tumor again if it becomes active again.
 This principle is also used in our new therapy concept.

-Obviously, the control mechanisms of the immune system can fail so that it can no longer effectively perform its guardian function.
+It is clear that the immune system's control mechanisms can fail, preventing it from effectively performing its guardian function.
 Once tumor cells have survived in the body for a while and a tumor has developed, it influences the immune system.
-Through various biological "camouflage mechanisms", it inhibits the aggressiveness of the immune cells and can make itself "invisible" to them.
-The immune cells "get used" to the tumor and do not fight it, even though it harms the organism.
-This immunological phenomenon is known as tolerance development.
-This can be broken with specific immunotherapy.
-However, if the body's own immune system is to take the initiative, it needs appropriate information about the cancer cells and activation to overcome tolerance.
+Through various biological "camouflage mechanisms," it inhibits the aggressiveness of the immune cells and can make itself "invisible" to them.
+The defense cells "get used" to the tumor and do not fight it, even though it harms the organism.
+This immunological phenomenon is called tolerance development.
+It can be broken with specific immunotherapy.
+However, if the body's own immune system is to take the initiative, it needs relevant information about the cancer cells and activation in order to overcome tolerance.

 Active versus passive treatment methods

-The usual treatment of cancer today focuses on the destruction of cancer cells through surgery, radiation, chemotherapy, hormone therapy or passive antibody therapy as well as targeted therapies.
-These methods have the disadvantage that diseased and healthy cells cannot be properly differentiated.
-Therefore, the treatment always damages healthy tissue and leads to corresponding side effects.
+Today's standard cancer treatment focuses on destroying cancer cells through surgery, radiation, chemotherapy, hormone therapy, passive antibody therapy, and targeted therapies.
+The disadvantage of these methods is that they cannot properly distinguish between diseased and healthy cells.
+As a result, the treatment always damages healthy tissue as well, leading to corresponding side effects.
 With conventional treatment methods, the patient therefore remains passive.

-A paradigm shift has occurred with immunological cancer therapy: Polyspecific immunological cancer therapy is designed to enable the patient's immune system to become active and fight the disease on its own.
+Immunological cancer therapy has brought about a paradigm shift: polyspecific immunological cancer therapy aims to enable the patient's immune system to become active and fight the disease on its own.
 This can lead to a complete cure.
-However, not every cancer cell necessarily has to be destroyed.
-Rather, it is now assumed that a balance can be established between the tumor and the immune system - resulting in an extension of overall survival with the best possible quality of life.
+However, it is not necessarily necessary to destroy every cancer cell.
+Rather, it is now believed that a balance can be established between the tumor and the immune system, resulting in prolonged overall survival with the best possible quality of life.

-Leading scientists currently recommend the individualized combination of various conventional and immunological procedures.
-The IOZK immunotherapy is dedicated to this goal.
+Leading scientists currently recommend an individual combination of various conventional and immunological procedures.
+IOZK Immunotherapy is committed to this goal.